Do you need a car in Amsterdam?

 - Dutch landscapes: A hire car is best to appreciate the typical Dutch springtime landscape of tulips, canals and windmills – but a bike will do as well.

-Why not?
-Visiting Amsterdam without a car
+Amsterdam area without a car

 - Obvious isn’t it?
 Cities in Netherlands are tightly packed — easy to get between, and even easier to get around.
-Public transport is excellent, who needs to even consider a rental car?

 - Bike it: Cycle hire facilities are widely available at Amsterdam Centraal and most major NS railway stations, no pre-booking required.
-For more information about the cycling culture in Amsterdam (it really is a passion, not just a mode of transport), visit Amsterdamize.

 - Canals: Amsterdam is a city of canals, surely the best way of getting around is to take a boat trip?